 - Bake for 30-35 minutes, stirring once after 20 minutes.

 - Allow to cool slightly, sprinkle with fresh chives and parsley, and enjoy!

-Amanda is a vegan food and lifestyle blogger who recently quit her 9-5, moved from Boston to San Francisco and then back again, and left safe, but stagnant to pursue what she loves – writing, specifically about healthy food, with a heavy emphasis on dessert.
-She is excited to be working towards her Culinary Nutrition Expert Certification with Meghan Telpner this Spring and looks forward to sharing what she learns along the way.
+Amanda is a vegan food and lifestyle blogger who recently quit her 9-5, moved from Boston to San Francisco and then back again.
+She left safe, but stagnant to pursue what she loves – writing about healthy food, with an emphasis on dessert.
+She is excited to be working towards her Culinary Nutrition Expert Certification with Meghan Telpner this Spring.
 Amanda lives in the city with her husband / Pickles & Honey photographer, Aaron, as well as two crazy and adorable puggles, Honey and Barley.
 You can follow Pickles & Honey (and the puggles) on Instagram, Pinterest, and Twitter.